SeboLab/Realtime-speaker-identification/README.md

 ## What is it?

-Uses pyannote and Whisper to get realtime transcriptions along with speaker lables for two users speaking through a single streaming microphone.
+Uses pyannote and RevAi to get realtime transcriptions along with speaker lables for two users speaking through a single streaming microphone.
 Credit goes to this [youtube video](https://www.youtube.com/watch?v=uf5oth4-eF8) by Tech Giant.
-Code is largely based on his, but tweaked to work with two people at once
+Code is largely based on his, but tweaked to work with two people at once and tweaked to work with RevAI

 ## Setup - For Everyone